lesommer/oocgcm/doc/out-of-core.rst

 oocgcm is a pure Python package built on the top of xarray_ and dask_.
-But why have we choosen to implement a diagnostic package based on xarray_ and dask_ instea of pursuing the development of packages based on numpy ?
+But why have we choosen to implement a diagnostic package based on xarray_ and dask_ instead of pursuing the development of packages based on numpy ?

 Most of the tools that are implemented in oocgcm are indeed already available in several python libraries based on numpy_ and one of the several netCDF interfaces